sldownard/HTBAMIT/README.md

 ## (and some fine print)

+* This Guide is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
 * This Guide has a [code of conduct](CODE_OF_CONDUCT.md).
-* Style conforms to American English spelling and conventions, including the Oxford comma and placing punctuation inside quote marks.
+* Style conforms to American English spelling and conventions, including the Oxford (serial) comma and placing punctuation inside quote marks.
 * Write in the second ("you click") or third person ("they click").
 Avoid first person ("I click").
 Use singular they in the third person.
 * Write in the active voice ("they write code") rather than passive ("code is written by them").
 * Use people-based language.
 The people who report to the people reading this Guide are "engineers," not "directs," "reports," or "resources."
 (If appropriate, terms like "new hire" can be used for disambiguation.)
+* If you would like to add but aren't sure where to start, why not start with the [TODOs](en/99_TODO.md)?